Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 When you start working at a new company in the customer service department, you will likely be trained on their software and internal tools.
 If you're already familiar with them — or have used similar programs — hiring managers could see you as an asset because you will pick up the job faster and will be less of a burden on the training teams.

-According to a survey by CareerBuilder, 77 percent of hiring managers value soft skills in an employee (i.e., the less tangible skills associated with an individual's personality) just as much as technical ability.
+According a CareerBuilder survey, 77 percent of hiring managers value soft skills in an employee (i.e., the less tangible skills associated with an individual's personality) just as much as technical ability.
 This number might even skew higher for customer service agents who require strong soft skills to solve problems while representing the company.

-The Provide Support blog created an infographic with the top 20 skills needed to work in customer service and explained why each one is important.
 As you build your resume, try to mention a few of these soft skills along with the technical experience and training that you have.
-Many of these traits are actually buzzwords on a resume that hiring managers will be looking for when considering bringing you in for an interview.
+Many of these traits are actually keywords for a resume that hiring managers will be looking for when considering bringing you in for an interview.
 For example, you could say that you:

 - Listened to customer feedback and compiled reports for your managers.